Whitehaven City Gear targeted by smash-and-grab thieves

 It happened in broad daylight in front of witnesses.

-It was the third time that City Gear on South Third had been burglarized– all within the span of a week.
+It was the fourth time that City Gear on South Third Street had been burglarized — all within a week.
 So far, no arrests.

+City Gear is now the latest in more than 2000 smash and grabs around the city so far this year.